crypticwisdom/Python_notes/Python Language/1-python-notes.md

 - Tuple:
   - It is ordered that is, It stores its element just the way they were entered in the tuple.
-  - Once a tuple is created you can't make changes to it.
+  - Once a tuple is created, you can't make changes to it.
   - It is faster than a LIST data type.

 Creating a Tuple:
-To create a tuple, you can enclose elements within parentheses () and separate them with commas.
+- To create a tuple, you can enclose elements within parentheses () and separate them with commas.
 Alternatively, you can create a tuple without using parentheses by simply separating the elements with commas.

 ```Python
     # Method 1